godotengine/godot-docs/tutorials/plugins/editor/import_plugins.rst

 you select it and focus the Import dock, you can see the only option to select there.

-Create a MeshInstance node in the scene, and for its Mesh property set up a new SphereMesh.
+Create a MeshInstance3D node in the scene, and for its Mesh property set up a new SphereMesh.
 Unfold the Material section in the Inspector and then drag the file from the FileSystem dock to the material property.
 The object will update in the viewport with the blue color of the imported material.